Georgia United Credit Union announces 2018 scholarship winners

 About Georgia United Credit Union

-Georgia United Credit Union is ranked as one of the top credit unions in Georgia with over $1.3 billion in assets, 160,000 members and 19 branch locations.
-As a full service and community-minded financial institution, they offer competitive products and services for every stage of life and believe in giving back to the community through programs designed to help improve financial literacy.
-Visit gucu.org to learn more and follow the credit union on Facebook at facebook.com/GeorgiaUnitedCU, Twitter @GAUnitedCU and Instagram @gucucares.
+Georgia United Credit Union is an award-winning financial leader and partner in education.
+Headquartered in Duluth, Georgia United is ranked as one of the state’s largest credit unions with $1.4 billion in assets, 163,000 members and 19 branch locations.
+As a full-service financial institution, they offer competitive products and services for every stage of life.
+Visit gucu.org to learn more and follow the credit union on Facebook , Twitter and Instagram.